TheElliotGong/Color-Palette-Generator-Remastered/README.md

-# Color-Palette-Generator-Remastered
+# Coolors Clone
-A conversion of my current Color Palette Generator to incorporate the MERN stack.
+A conversion of my current Color Palette Generator to incorporate the MERN stack and additional features of the Coolors.io website.